ms-iot/azure-client-tools/docs/device-agent/quick-start-with-dps.md

 # Quick start with Azure DPS

 **Steps below apply only to Windows IoT Core on a device with TPM 2.0/HMAC support**.
-If the target device is different, you can follow the instructions on [Quick Start without Azure DPS](quick-start-without-dps.md) walk-through.
+If the target device does not have this support, you can follow the instructions on [Quick Start without Azure DPS](quick-start-without-dps.md) walk-through.

 In this tutorial, we will walk the reader through the minimal steps to get a debug version of the Device Agent running on a Windows IoT Core device.